emca-it/ITRS-Log-Analytics-7.x/07-Network_Probe/07-Network_Probe.md

     Moreover, as mentioned in the last row, in order for managed integrations to work properly, it is necessary to open and maintain the ports they use.

+### Installation

+The installation process:

+- unpack the archive containing the installer
+`tar xjf itrs-log-analytics-${product-version}.x.x86_64.tar.bz2`
+- copy license to installation directory \
+  `cp es_*.* install/`
+- go to the installation directory (you can run install.sh script from any location)
+- run installation script with interactive install command \
+   `./install.sh -i`

+During interactive installation you will be ask about network probe installation.
+Confirm network probe installation by writing 'yes'

 ### Licensing

 The Network Probe feature is available only for admin users and when it is covered by the license.